niravpare/devprojects/README.md

 --> First place your code in index.hml file.
 --> Create Docker repo for pushing and pulling Docker image.
 --> Configure wrecker.yml file which includes automation configuration script. ( you can include if you want to deploy on specific port )
---> Add your files to Git repo
+--> Add your files to Git repo.
 --> Create CICD pipeline in Wrecker.
 --> Create EC2 instance in AWS console.
 --> Configure Security Group.